AOBTenn/InStalling-and-Configuring-On-Premises-Active-Directory-within-Microsoft-Azure-VMs-Part-2/README.md

 Next we must configure Client-1 by joining it to the domain/ forest.
 This is done by two steps, first by changing Client-1's private ip address to the private ip address of Dc-1.
 This step was completed in Preparing-Active-Directory-Environment-within-Azure-VMs-Part2 https://github.com/AOBTenn/Preparing-Active-Directory-Environment-within-Azure-VMs-Part2.git.
 The second step is to configure Client-1's Remote Desktop settings.

-Now to adjust the Remote Desktop setting's first log into Client-1 with the username first created in part one of this project.
-Then click the start botton, go to system, and under the system settings go to "About".
-Next in the right corner of the "About"  window click "Rename this PC (advanced)."
-In the pop-up window under "Computer Name" click the "Change" botton.
-In the next window under "Member of" select domain and type the name of the forest/ domain, then click ok.
+Now to adjust the Remote Desktop setting's first log into Client-1 with the username first created in part one of this project (refer to image 1).
+Then click the start botton, go to system, and under the system settings go to "About" (refer to image 1).
+Next in the right corner of the "About"  window click "Rename this PC (advanced)" (refer to image 1).
+In the pop-up window under "Computer Name" click the "Change" botton(refer to image 1).
+In the next window under "Member of" select domain and type the name of the forest/ domain, then click ok (refer to image 1).
 In the window that appears you have to give permission for Client-1 to join the doinam.
 This is done by typing the admin account name after the forest and the password, then click ok about three times. on the third ok the virtual machine will need to be restarted, once this is done Client-1 will be a member of the domain.
 Now that Client-1 is joined to the domain, it would be accessible to other employess based on permissions granted from the administrator account in a real working environment or setting.

 ![image](https://github.com/user-attachments/assets/a39ee121-1657-4182-a2f8-ba9470b24674)
 <p>Image 14